Here’s the million dollar question that creates intense pressure for growers—"will we have enough seasonal workers when we need them?"

 Make sure you add some on top to cover drop-offs.
 We’ve heard from growers that this could be between 5-10% but sometimes up to 20%.

-What data do you need to track?
+What information should you track?

 Role they applied for